lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 02 Kotlin + gRPC - Enhance Protobuf schema design with Optional, Repeated, Maps, Enums, Oneof and backwards compatibility.md

 ## Using `map` for representing arbitrary key-value metadata

-Let'    s say we want to support storing user-defined metadata on a note.
+Let's say we want to support storing user-defined metadata on a note.
 Think of labels like `"project" -> "gRPC"` or `"priority" -> "high"`.

 ```protobuf
 message Note {